Glossary

 Marriage

-When two people agree to live together in a partnership made legally binding by a religious or legal ceremony.
+When two people agree to live together in a partnership made legally binding by a religious or civil ceremony.
 Marriage can only be ended by divorce, annulment, or the death of one of the parties.

 Marriage-like relationship